payfazz/openpgp.rb/README.md

 ### About This Fork
-I based on original repo to implement pure ruby OpenPGP message encryption/descryption.
-Originally, it only supports message parsing/building with some bugs which I've fixed them This is for work purpose mostly to communicate bank system, so only a subset that's necessary is implemented.
+I implemented pure Ruby OpenPGP message encryption and decryption based on the original repository.
+The original repository only supported message parsing and building, and it had some bugs which I have fixed.
+This implementation is primarily for work purposes, specifically to communicate with a bank system.
+Therefore, only the necessary subset of features is implemented.
+But it should be sufficient for most use case. (encrypt, decrypt, sign with gzip-compress)

 ### About OpenPGP